-The development shall be carried out and completed in accordance with the plans and particulars lodged with the application, as amended by the further information received by the planning authority on the 18th day of February 2022 and the 14th day of March 2022, except as may otherwise be required in order to comply with the following conditions.
+- 1. The development shall be carried out and completed in accordance with the plans and particulars lodged with the application, as amended by the Further Information and unsolicited Further Information received by the planning authority on the 18th day of February 2022 and 14th March 2022, except as may otherwise be required in order to comply with the following conditions.
 Where such conditions require details to be agreed with the planning authority, the developer shall agree such details in writing with the planning authority prior to commencement of development and the development shall be carried out and completed in accordance with the agreed particulars.

-Reason: In the interest of clarity.

-2. The mitigation measures identified in the Environmental Impact Assessment Report and other plans and particulars submitted with the planning application, shall be implemented in full by the developer, except as may otherwise be required in order to comply with the following conditions.
+Reason: In the interest of clarity. - 2.
+The mitigation measures identified in the EIAR and other plans and particulars submitted with the planning application, shall be implemented in full by the developer, except as may otherwise be required in order to comply with the conditions of this permission.